SlicerIGT/aigt/README.md

 - Some notebooks will require that you createa a new file in the Notebooks folder of your local clone, named **local_vars.py**, and define the **root_folder** variable in that file.
 The file can just contain this single line of code: `root_folder = r"c:\Data"`.
 Please do not commit/push your local_vars.py, as everybody sets it up with their own local paths!
 ## To run Slicer notebooks
 - Install Slicer 4.11 or newer version (later than 2019-09-16 is recommended, for full functionality)
-- Install the Jupyter extension for Slicer, and follow the extension user guide to add Slicer as a kernel in Jupyter Notebook.
+- Install the *SlicerJupyter* extension for Slicer, and follow the extension user guide to add Slicer as a kernel in Jupyter Notebook (use the *Copy command to clipboard* button and paste it in the active Anaconda environment).
 - Install additional packages in the Slicer python environment, to be able to run all Slicer notebooks.
-Use the Python console of Slicer to run this command (you may add additional python libraries that you use in your code):
+Use the Python console of Slicer to run this command (you may change the tensorflow version to 2.0 and skip keras , if you are already using tf.keras):
 ```
 pip_install("tensorflow==1.14.0 keras==2.2.4 scikit-learn opencv-contrib-python")
 ```